kubernetes-retired/kubefed/docs/userguide.md

 ```bash
 kubectl delete ns test-namespace
 ```
-> **NOTE:** Deleting the test namespace requires that the Federation controllers first perform the removal of managed resources from member clusters.
+> **NOTE:** Deleting the test namespace requires that the kubefed controllers first perform the removal of managed resources from member clusters.
 This may take a few moments.

 ## Using Cluster Selector